RELATES TO: KRS 18A.202, 199.555(1)

 (b) Certification by the Secretary of the Cabinet for Health and Family Services that the adopted child is a special needs child, if reimbursement for special needs adoption is sought; and

 (c) A copy of an affidavit of expenses related to the adoption filed with and approved by the court at the finalization of the adoption.

-(5) If both adoptive parents are executive branch state employees, the application for financial assistance shall be made jointly and the amount of reimbursement shall be limited to that specified in paragraph (a) of this subsection.
+(5) If both adoptive parents are executive branch state employees, the application for financial assistance shall be made jointly and the amount of reimbursement shall be limited to that specified in subsection (2) of this section.

 (6) Upon approval of the application for financial assistance, the employee’s agency shall dispense funds in the amount authorized by the Secretary of Personnel.

 Section 3.
 Incorporation by Reference.
 (1) The following material is incorporated by reference:

 (a) "Employee Suggestion Form", P-35, October 2007;

 (b) "Evaluation of Employee Suggestion Form" Form, P-36, February 2010; and